rope knots for boat banner

 Anchor Bend

 You also need to know two other things about ropes.
-How to whip the end so it does not fray, and how to coil the rope end so its not tangled when you come to use it.
-In a pinch you can use a constrictor knot to bind the end of a rope and it will hold, but its not as pretty as a proper binding.
-There is an imp on my boat and as soon as he sees a loose rope he either tangles it or puts it around my foot.
-He's really good at loosening the ends of the halyard so that when the sail comes down the (tangled) end goes up and out of reach.
+How to whip the end so it does not fray, and how to coil the rope end so it's not tangled when you come to use it.
+In a pinch you can use a constrictor knot to bind the end of a rope and it will hold, but it's not as pretty as a proper binding.

 Some rope materials are notorious for not wanting to stay knotted.
 Polypropylene is particularly bad.